ethanshealey/stocks/README.md

 # Welcome to Stocks by Ethan Shealey!

 ## Getting Started

+This application uses Firebase for authentication and Storage, as well as [YAHOO!
+Finance](https://rapidapi.com/sparior/api/yahoo-finance15) API and [Alpha Vantage](https://rapidapi.com/alphavantage/api/alpha-vantage) API

 1) Add a .env to the root of the application with the following contents

 ```